 Whenever he has an issue that would usually mean he needs to communicate with the company’s IT customer support, he instead, fixes the problem himself or asks his colleagues.
 He’d rather not communicate in English with the central help desk.

 Toshiro’s laptop has been slowing down, but his spreadsheets still open.
 Toshiro would have asked long ago about the laptop replacement policies.
 He doesn’t want to demand a new device: he wants to know what he can expect, and he knows how to make this ask in Japanese.
 IT regularly gets these requests through Jira Service Desk.
 They check device models and manufacturing years (Toshiro’s is a proud 2009 specimen), meaning that the replacement of his dated laptop is approved in no time.

-Note that the barrier is linguistic and cultural, but translations can help alleviate the tension.
+Note that the barrier is linguistic and cultural, but the translations included in a multilingual Service Desk can help alleviate the tension.

 Scenario 3: Ensure multilingual support in non-peak times

 If your company acts at a global scale, you will need a plan for 24/7 multilingual support .
 Although customers experiencing problems on weekends, at night, or on a different timezone demand the same support quality, low volume tickets and night-shift fees will only make a small team possible.